 In 1990, with the first batch of softs accompanying the system, was released Puzzled - also known as Joy Joy Kid.
 This title from SNK repeated the principles of Tetris, with the difference that this was about destroying lines to free access to the upper level for our small blimp!
 Bloxeed is the name used by Sega for its new version of a great classic puzzle game: Tetris!
 The game mechanics are preserved, but master Sega has added a few little ingredients spicing nicely Alexey Pazhitnov's hit.
 The power of the hardware will not be a decisive element of this versus; however, we note that Sega System C-2 uses a single 68000 processor running at only 8.95 Mhz, and a resolution identical to that of the Neo Geo, 320x224.
 The displayable colors, the animation and sound capabilities are far below the SNK machine.
 The Sega game weighs only 3 Mb against 22Mb for Puzzled - which still remains the console's lightest game.
-But what might have more significance in this comparison might be life, addiction felt, depth of gameplay and fun, alone or for two players.
+But what might have more significance in this comparison might be gameplay and replay value.

 Puzzled features the finest draw, it's obvious, but damn... what's this austere mood!
 The interface with its Byzantine corridors is beautifully drawn and accompanies us from the beginning to the end of the game ..
 Should we rejoice?
 Maybe not!
 The backgrounds are equally harmless - without looking ugly - as they change every ten floors, each time you're crossing a level.
 These are ornamental wall or frescoes, in very neutral colors.
 In the foreground are the bricks of the game fortunately more colorful, and our cute little airships... but overall, the game is bland and repetitive.
 Bloxeed proves equally colorful for the playground, but offers backgrounds of beautiful and varied digitized landscapes.
 This breaks the monotony much better than does its rival, and it's also prettier.